NathanVaughn/webtrees-docker/README.md

 | `WT_PASS`                          | Yes      | None       | First admin account password.
 Note, this is only used the first time the container is run, and the database is initialized.                                                                                     |
 | `WT_EMAIL`                         | Yes      | None       | First admin account email.
 Note, this is only used the first time the container is run, and the database is initialized.                                                                                        |

+Additionally, you can add `_FILE` to the end of any environment variable name, and instead that will read the value in from the given filename.
+For example, setting `DB_PASS_FILE=/run/secrets/my_db_secret` will read the contents of that file into `DB_PASS`.

 If you don't want the container to be configured automatically (if you're migrating from an existing webtrees installation for example), simply leave the database (`DB_`) and webtrees (`WT_`) variables blank, and you can complete the